 - Brush each of the 4 flour tortillas with the spiced oil mixture with a basting brush.
 Then, with a pizza cutter slice each tortilla into thin strips.

 A hearty soup that’s a blend between a soup and a chowder.
-Packed with black beans, corn, tomatoes and rotisserie chicken then topped with lime juice and queso fresco.
+Packed with black beans, corn, tomatoes and rotisserie chicken then topped with lime juice and cheese.
 This is comfort food in a bowl!

 - Cook Time: 40 minutes